There it is. The mental block. The brain fog is hindering you from coming up with great ideas for your content marketing campaigns.

 The fact that LeadPages managed to accomplish all of this using a team of just 4 content marketers goes to show that you don't need a huge team of marketers to get the job done.
 This David vs Goliath story should also help inspire smaller companies in competitive industries and let them know they can find success too.
 It all starts with an effective strategy and some hard work.

-There have been many key strategies used by the companies here, including:
+There have been many key strategies used by the best content marketing companies and best content marketing agencies here, including:

 - Blog optimization